JackBergin/kepware-sigma-tile-setup/README.md

 ## Repository and Folder Setup

-    I) Clone repo to RaspberryPi instance and Kepware instance
+    Step I) Clone repo to RaspberryPi instance and Kepware instance

     Following Steps for RaspberryPi Repo Setup:

-        II) If on old or new RaspberryPi OS, move "past-mfg-tile" or "current-mfg-tile" to "home/{yourUserDirectory}" III) Rename folder to mfg-tile
+        Step II-a)  If on old or new RaspberryPi OS, move "past-mfg-tile" or "current-mfg-tile" to "home/{yourUserDirectory}" Step III-a) Rename folder to mfg-tile

     Folloing Steps for Kepware Repo Setup:

-        II) Go into "Kepware_OPF_Instance"
+        Step II-b)  Go into "Kepware_OPF_Instance"
-        III) Move .opf file to desired location
+        Step III-b) Move .opf file to desired location

 ## Setup For Raspberry Pi - past-mfg-tile